contentful-labs/file-upload-example/README.md

 ### Development

-The minimum supported node version is 4.7.
+The minimum supported node version for development is v7.6 since [Koa v2](https://github.com/koajs/koa#installation) requires node v7.6 or above.

 Via `npm run dev` you can spawn a Webpack dev server with live reload for the app source files and auto restart for changed configuration files.